carlosggz/DotNetCoreExamples/CustomAuthorization/README.md

 ﻿# Custom authentication

-This project shows how to create a custom authentication using several methods:
+This project shows how to create a custom authentication using several methods.

 ## Authorization methods ##